jamestiotio/compstruct-vscode/README.md

 ### JSim Continuation Lines Detection Issue

 Multiline detection which spans across newline characters (and indicated by lines starting with the character `+`) might not be supported yet by the TextMate grammar engine as elaborated [here](https://github.com/microsoft/vscode-textmate/issues/32).
 To add support for this feature, might need to migrate to Monarch instead of TextMate or implement a more sophisticated, real-time detector using TypeScript.
+Dynamic analysis could also be done via implementing a language server (which would be the ideal choice going forward).

 ### Syntax Highlighting for Negative Numbers